-The first criterion is that the person seeking the exemption did not initiate the cir-culation of the infringing material.
+The first criterion is that the person seek-Ing the exemption is due the period sector culation of the infringing material.
 Someone else was responsible for placing it on-line.
 For example, a service provider would not be disqualified under this criterion where a work was placed on-line by a subscriber.
 Subparagraph (B)